Windtree Therapeutics Inc. (WINT) stock is nearly perfect except the valuation - The Dwinnex

-Windtree Therapeutics Inc. (NASDAQ: WINT) closed the day trading at 0.25 up 1.83% from the previous closing price of $0.25.
-In other words, the price has increased by $+0.0048 from its previous closing price.
-On the day, 1472080 shares were traded.
-WINT stock price reached its highest trading level at $0.2540 during the session, while it also had its lowest trading level at $0.2400.
+The closing price of Windtree Therapeutics Inc. (NASDAQ: WINT) was 0.22 for the day, down -3.21% from the previous closing price of $0.23.
+In other words, the price has decreased by -$0.0022 from its previous closing price.
+On the day, 605932 shares were traded.
+WINT stock price reached its highest trading level at $0.2300 during the session, while it also had its lowest trading level at $0.1901.

 Top 5 Cheap Stocks to Own Right Now